cagarweyne/es2015/promises.md

   }, 3000)
 }
 ```
 The callback function takes two parameters, an error and the name of the person that we waited for.
-So let's put the function to use and say that we are waiting for three people, Abdi, Michelle, Thomas and John:
+So let's put the function to use and say that we are waiting for four people, Abdi, Michelle, Thomas and John:

 ```javascript
 function waitingFor(name, done) {